ARCEP-dev/monReseauMobile/README.md

 Here we have the code of the french telecommunication regulator for the mobile services observatory.

-The site allow to view and compare the mobile coverage for 2G, 3G and 4G for the french four operators.
+The site allows to view and compare the mobile coverage for 2G, 3G and 4G for the four french operators.

 ## Libraries